vitovt/mstodo-focus-and-chronolog-chrome-extension/README.md

 ## Thanks and inspirations

-The project was inspired by Maxim Dorofeev and grate todo application Maxdone (maxdone.micromiles.co) - RIP ( and similar extension for Maxdone: https://github.com/alatyshau/maxdone-chrome-extension
+The project was inspired by Maxim Dorofeev (aka) and excellent to-do application **Maxdone** (maxdone.micromiles.co) - RIP ( as well as the related Chrome extension for Maxdone: https://github.com/alatyshau/maxdone-chrome-extension

 ## License